sanjay-namdeo/notes/reactjs/react-testing-library.md

 npm run test
 ```

-If you didn’t use create-react-app to create a React project, you will need to have a test script in the package.json file before you run the test command.
+If you did not use create-react-app to create a React project, you will need to have a test script in the package.json file before you run the test command.

 When you run the test command, you will see the output in the terminal that will indicate whether our test has **passed or failed**.

 To see the HTML output of your component, you could use a method named debug of the screen object.

-Lets make a slight modification in our first test
+Let's make a slight modification in our first test
 ```javascript
 test('render h1 element', () => {
   render(<App />);